dcardosomr-cmd/Google_ADS_analysis/README.md

 ![Campaign Performance Dashboard](Dashboards/campaign-overview.png)

-**No — but the gap is closing.**
+**Overall no, but the gap is closing.**

-Across the full three-year period the account spent €39,566 and generated €20,935 in attributed revenue.
+Across the full three-year period the account spent €39,566 and generated €20,935 in revenue.
 Every year total spend has exceeded total revenue.
 The account has never been profitable in aggregate.

 | Year | ROAS | Assessment |
 |---|---|---|